Civil Service Pension Scheme administration problems

 The Public Accounts Committee inquiry into the Civil Service Pension Scheme contains a lot of information about the background to this problem (and the latest government responses).

-This committee held an oral evidence session with senior Capita executives on 12 February and has another scheduled for 26 March.
+This committee held an oral evidence session with senior Capita executives on 12 February and another on 26 March.

 There should be no doubt that the very highest levels of government have grasped the seriousness of the situation and responded appropriately.

-She and her team developed a recovery plan to return the service to an acceptable standard.
+She and her team worked with Capita to develop a recovery plan to return the service to an acceptable standard.

-The recovery plan includes the prioritisation of processing payments to the most urgent cases, but it also aims to return to the contractual levels of service by June.
+The recovery plan includes the prioritisation of processing payments to the most urgent cases, but it also aims to return to the contractual levels of service by the end of June.

 There is also a surge team of over 150 civil servants deployed to work on reducing the backlog.
 This is on top of additional resourcing from Capita.

-A crucial element of the plan is providing interim financial support for members while they wait for their pensions to be paid.
+A crucial element of the plan is providing interim financial support for members while they wait for their pensions to be paid (see below).

 What progress has been made by the recovery team?